mariosar/mariosar.github.io/_posts/2019-10-15-Initial-Server-Setup-With-Ansible.md

 Modules should be idempotent, which is just a fancy word to say, ***"running our module once should produce the same result as running it additional times."*** This makes it safe to re-run your module multiple times (which will happen) because there is no danger that the second time you run the same task it will produce different or unexpected results, leading to inconsistency in our system.
 We're always trying to achieve the ***same consistent result***, whether we're running our play once, twice, or several times.

-If each task achieves a result, than a good check before executing a module is to ask, ***"has the result of this module been achieved?"*** If yes, then continue because there is nothing to be done, if not, then execute the module and give me the desired result.
+If each task achieves a result, then a good check before executing a module is to ask, ***"has the result of this module been achieved?"*** If yes, then continue because there is nothing to be done, if not, then execute the module and give me the desired result.
 Ansible modules are pretty smart and will do this automatically.

 ### Variables / group_vars / host_vars

 You may wonder, **"what is that inside the quotes in the password argument?"** Ansible provides the ability to use variables and inject them throughout your playbook.

-In the example, we're injecting variables "**sudo_password**", "**root_password**", and "**sha512_secret_salt**".
+In the example, we're injecting variables **sudo_password**, **root_password**, and **sha512_secret_salt**.
 Obviously, we don't want our passwords hardcoded into the playbook for many reasons, including if we were to share the play with other users or commit it to a repository to be re-used in a different context.

 *Back to our example...*
 ```